The Jardin d’Acclimatation, completely modernized, is a true haven of calm and amusement on the edge of Paris, and is here to delight young and old.

 An amusement park unlike any other

-With its 40 rides that have been both preserved and improved, the Jardin d’Acclimatation is home to a unique amusement park like the Universal Exhibition, all blended into the landscape: the legendary little train (which dates from 1878!) is in service again, starting from Porte Maillot, and there is also the possibility of renting a boat on the beautiful Enchanted River or taking a balloon ride.
-The rides area is brand new: the roller coaster has become a steam engine, and the iconic dragon ride is back.
+With its 40 rides, the Jardin d’Acclimatation is home to a unique amusement park like the Universal Exhibition, all blended into the landscape: the legendary little train (which dates from 1878!) is in service, starting from Porte Maillot, and there is also the possibility of renting a boat on the beautiful Enchanted River or taking a balloon ride.
+The rides area is brand new: the roller coaster has become a steam engine, and the iconic dragon ride is here.

 Apart from the period attractions, the Jardin d’Acclimatation now has 17 new rides!
 As fun as they are varied, some notable rides for visitors to discover include ‘Astrolabe’, ‘Crazy Frogs’, ‘Speed Rockets’ (a new roller coaster), Sidecars, Flying Boats...!
 Not for the faint-hearted!

 Activities for every age

 For younger visitors, there are outdoor play areas all over the park: a paddling pool, the Dry Fountain, the Bear’s Den, crazy mirrors, and forest adventures will keep kids entertained for hours.

 Other activities offer fun and delightful discoveries in a calm and serene environment.
 These include a small farm, and an equestrian centre for pony, donkey, and camel rides.
 An apiary, an alpine rock garden, and the Empress’s Belvedere all host themed workshops based around discovering animals and how nature works.
 The Grande Volière (a series of large aviaries) also has information inside so that visitors can better understand the exotic species.